Vietnam.vn - Nền tảng quảng bá Việt Nam

 What is a door seal?

 The part of the fuselage that came loose on January 5 is called a door seal.
 The door seal on the 737 MAX 9 weighs about 60 pounds, is 4 feet tall, and is 2 feet wide.
-It’s not unique to the 737 MAX 9 or Boeing planes.
-Airlines often use door seals to block unnecessary exits, essentially turning an unused exit into a regular window.
-Passengers inside will hardly notice that a door is there, but someone watching the plane from the outside can see the outline of the door seal.
+It’s not unique to the 737 MAX 9 or other Boeing planes.
+Airlines often use door seals to block unnecessary emergency exits, essentially turning an unused exit into a regular window.
+Passengers inside will hardly notice the door is there, but someone watching the plane from the outside can see the outline of the door seal.

 The number of emergency exits required on each aircraft can vary depending on the number of passengers.
-In addition to the exits in the wings, at the rear, and near the cockpit, the original 737 MAX 9 design included two additional exits in the tail section.
+In addition to the exits in the wings, at the rear and near the cockpit, the original 737 MAX 9 design included two additional exits in the tail section.
 Some airlines operate the aircraft at full capacity, so all of the original exits must be retained.

-“People often think ‘more is better’ when it comes to emergency exits, but exits with slides or life rafts add weight to the plane and cost more to maintain over the life of the plane,” aviation expert Robert Ditchey explained in the Los Angeles Times about why exits are being replaced with door seals.
+“People often think ‘more is better’ when it comes to emergency exits, but exits with slides or life rafts add weight to the plane and cost more to maintain over the life of the plane,” aviation expert Robert Ditchey explained in the Los Angeles Times about why exit doors are being replaced with door seals.

-A broken door seal from a 737 MAX 9 aircraft was found in Portland, Oregon, on January 8.
+A broken door seal from a 737 MAX 9 was found in Portland, Oregon, on January 8.
 Photo: NTSB/X

-A broken door seal from a 737 MAX 9 aircraft was found in Portland, Oregon, on January 8.
+A broken door seal from a 737 MAX 9 was found in Portland, Oregon, on January 8.
 Photo: NTSB/X

 Why is the door seal coming off?